A YOUNG officer who died from wounds received on the Western Front at Ypres is named on the Garelochhead War Memorial.

 He was educated at Hazelwood School at Oxted in Surrey, where he was a chorister, and then until April 1906 at the prestigious Eton College.
 Then he had three years at Repton School in Derbyshire where served in the Officers Training Corps.

 After he left school in 1909 he started to train as a chartered accountant.
+In August 1913 he travelled by ship to Montreal in Canada, where he worked with a firm of land agents.

 Ron, a member of the Royal Automobile Club in Pall Mall, London, was a very fine shot and a good golfer, finishing runner up in the Amateur Golf Championship at Ottawa, Canada, in 1914.